Cumberland House Natural History Museum has now re-opened.

-The museum is now open 10am-5pm (last admission 4pm), Tuesday-Sunday.
-Please note, capacity will be greatly reduced and we anticipate the museum will be busy, so be prepared to queue ahead of your visit.
+Please note, capacity is greatly reduced and we anticipate the museum will be busy, so be prepared to queue ahead of your visit.
 More information can be found in our Covid-19 FAQs.

 Cumberland House Natural History Museum is free to visit.